Estimated reading time: 9 minutes

 So, when it comes to picking there’s definitely a sweet spot (pun intended!).

-The right time to pick each tree will depend on the variety, your climate, the micro-climate the tree is growing in.
+The right time to pick each tree will depend on the variety, your climate, and the micro-climate the tree is growing in.
 The best way to refine this important skill is to keep a record of your picking dates each year.

 10. Creating your ideal homesteading lifestyle by preserving fruit